Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic pitch angles

 For those galaxies without radio polarimetric observations, we found that a) the highly inclined galaxies NGC~4826 ($\mPsi = -5^{+12\circ}_{-11}$ at 89\,\um) and NGC~7331 ($\mPsi = -66.0^{+1.9\circ}_{-2.8}$ at 154\,\um) have an ordered spiral $B$-field morphology at FIR wavelengths, and b) the spiral galaxy NGC 1068 ($\mPsi = 33.23^{+0.43\circ}_{-0.13}$ at 89\,\um) has a magnetic pitch angle that is more tightly wounded with increasing galactocentric radius ($\rho=-0.618$, $p=0.006$, Spearman correlation test).

 In summary:

 \begin{itemize} \item FIR and radio wavelengths do not generally trace the same $B$-field morphology in spiral galaxies.

-\item Magnetic pitch angle profiles traced with radio polarization observations present a more constant distribution than those obtained with FIR (i.e., the outskirts of M~51, M~83, or the entire disk of NGC~6946).
+\item Magnetic pitch angle profiles traced with radio polarization observations present a more constant distribution across the disk than those obtained with FIR (e.g., the outskirts of M~51, M~83, or the entire disk of NGC\,6946).

-\item NGC~6946 has a large-scale well-ordered spiral $B$-field at radio wavelengths, while the $B$-field is highly disordered at FIR wavelengths.
+\item NGC\,6946 has a large-scale well-ordered spiral $B$-field at radio wavelengths, while the $B$-field is highly disordered at FIR wavelengths.
 The FIR polarization is mainly cospatial with the star-forming regions, while the radio polarization is cospatial with the morphological interarm regions.

 \end{itemize}